EXPERT PROMPTING MASTERCLASS

 Then:

-- Explain why you chose this regex pattern
+- Explain regex pattern choice

 - Note what valid emails this might reject

-- Show 3 test cases (2 valid, 1 invalid)"
+- Show 3 test cases

-βοΈ PRACTICE EXERCISE 3.1: GPT-4 Sculpting
+✍️ PRACTICE EXERCISE 3.1: GPT-4 Sculpting

-Step 1: Write a basic prompt and get output
+- Write basic prompt, get output

-Step 2: Use 3-4 sculpting turns to improve it
+- Use 3-4 sculpting turns to improve

-Step 3: Document what each turn accomplished
+- Document what each turn accomplished

 Claude (Sonnet 4.5) Mastery